muldjord/skyscraper/.github/ISSUE_TEMPLATE/bug_report.md

 Also, please read the documentation (https://github.com/muldjord/skyscraper/tree/master/docs) thoroughtly.
 Every feature and option is documented down to the last detail.

 If you've encountered a bug, please TAKE YOUR TIME to describe it well using the following template.
 Lackluster reports will be deleted without response.
-A define a proper descrition as several lines of text with well-described examples and proper documentation on how to re-produce the problem.
+I would expect it to be several lines of text long with well-described examples and proper documentation on how to re-produce the problem.
 Thanks! :)

 Please remove the text down to this point before proceeding.